 In 2013 I graduated from Pacifica Graduate Institute with a master’s in counseling psychology with an emphasis in both marriage and family therapy and depth psychology.
 Much of my graduate work focused on myth, metaphor, and the study of the unconscious through the psychological traditions of Carl Jung, Marion Woodman, Joseph Campbell, and James Hillman.

 I brought this experience to my clinical training as a marriage and family therapy trainee and registered associate (#86845) at The Women’s Clinic and Family Counseling Center under the supervision of Carla Becker, LMFT, SEP and Angela Cordova Dunning, LMFT, and the direction of Lenna Lebovich, LMFT.
 I also worked individually with teens through Antioch University Counseling Center’s school-based program and ran narrative therapy groups for at-risk transitional age-youth through Connecting Mental Health and Education, a program funded by the Los Angeles Department of Mental Health.

 In 2016 my husband and I welcomed our daughter into the world.
 Motherhood, like marriage, would be a vessel to carry me into the depths of yet another transition, to the seat of my heart, awakening me into a whole new relationship to self, but this time returning with something to share.

-Today, I am back in the community, bringing with me both my professional and personal experience, inviting your hearts and your babies into this safe space as you experience the first year of motherhood.
+Today, I am back in the community, bringing with me both my professional and personal experience, inviting your hearts and your babies into this safe space as you experience early motherhood.

 Together, we can reclaim a birthright of sharing our stories, solidifying bonds, and, in turn, reconnecting with the lost wisdom of the mothers who bore before us.
 Let’s mark the transition of laboring with fierce love so we can welcome the joy of your magnificent arrival.